Introduction to Design

 You'll have the opportunity to reflect on your learning and future aims, and use this knowledge to inform a substantive and creative body of work.

-Option 2: this option incorporates two individual projects.
-The focus on specific markets and subsequent brands enables you to explore a particular area of interest within the fashion subject.
-Industry design focus provides an opportunity to apply market research, brand analysis and concept origination in order to create a contemporary body of work for a specific brand.
-Brand design innovation in the second term will extend the knowledge and processes from the previous project, to produce a seasonal collection for specific brands that reflect your future career aims.
+Option 2: This option incorporates two individual projects, which enables you to explore a particular area of interest within the fashion subject.
+The first project, industry design focus, provides an opportunity to apply market research, brand analysis and concept origination in order to create a contemporary body of work for a specific brand.
+Brand design innovation in the second term will extend the knowledge and processes from the previous project, to produce a seasonal collection for specific brands reflecting your future career aims.
+You will work with a manufacturer to make up two outfits from your designed collection.

 You'll undertake a period of self-directed and individually-negotiated research on a subject related to the contextual and/or theoretical concerns of your discipline/chosen area of practice.